Woodworking Power Tools

 - Cutting symmetrical shapes around an axis of rotation – suitable for making bowls, table legs, spindles and other round parts

 A lathe may be used for woodworking projects that involve shaping round parts, such as table legs or spindles, with its rotary power.
 The rotary power of the tool enables users to make symmetrical cuts around an axis of rotation, while the tool also keeps the material held steady.
 Objects such as bowls, for instance, may be shaped by mounting the wooden material on the headstock of the lathe.
+Check out our wood lathe comparison chart for help choosing the right lathe for your shop.

 Common uses for a drill press: